The Purloining of Prince Oleomargarine (Sale)

 In a hotel in Paris one evening in 1879, Mark Twain sat with his young daughters, who begged their father for a story.
 Twain began telling them the tale of Johnny, a poor boy in possession of some magical seeds.
 Later, Twain would jot down some rough notes about the story, but the tale was left unfinished…until now.

-Plucked from the Mark Twain archive at the University of California at Berkeley, Twain’s notes now form the foundation of a fairy tale picked up over a century later.
+Plucked from the Mark Twain archive at UC Berkeley, Twain’s notes now form the foundation of a fairy tale picked up over a century later.
 With only Twain’s fragmentary script and a story that stops partway as his guide, author Philip Stead has written a tale that imagines what might have been if Twain had fully realized this work.

 Johnny, forlorn and alone except for his pet chicken, meets a kind woman who gives him seeds that change his fortune, allowing him to speak with animals and sending him on a quest to rescue a stolen prince.
 In the face of a bullying tyrant king, Johnny and his animal friends come to understand that generosity, empathy, and quiet courage are gifts more precious in this world than power and gold.